Ephrem-shimels21/A2SV_Go_Backend/task_management/docs/api_documentation.md

 - **Due Date:** Must be a valid date string in the format `YYYY-MM-DD`.
 - **Status:** Must be one of `"Done"`, `"Need Help"`, or `"In Progress"`.

-## Error Handling

-- All MongoDB-related errors, such as connection issues, validation errors, or operation failures, are handled gracefully and returned to the client with appropriate status codes.

 ## Testing

 - Use Postman or any other API testing tool to test the endpoints.